-Pet owners are understandably eager to keep their pets--and household--free of fleas, which can carry health problems and be difficult to eradicate.
-Consumers can now choose from an array of effective, easy-to-use pet flea-control products that were once available only through veterinarians.
-Advantage is just one of many products now found in grocery stores, pharmacies and large retailers that kills fleas on contact.
+Pet owners are understandably eager to keep their pets and their household free of fleas, which can carry health dangers and can be difficult to eradicate.
+Consumers can now choose from an array of effective, easy to use pet flea-control products that were once only available through veterinarians, and these are easier and more effective than spraying for fleas in the house.

-How Advantage Works
+How Advantage works in pets

 Each brand of flea control might use a different active ingredient.
 In Advantage, this active ingredient is imidacloprid.
-Imidacloprid interferes with insects' nervous systems, causing a blockage that eventually leads to an over-abundance of a particular neurotransmitter.
+Imidacloprid interferes with insects' nervous systems, causing a blockage that eventually leads to an overabundance of a particular neurotransmitter.
 This causes paralysis and then death.

 It is not just the active ingredient in Advantage, imidacloprid, that can have toxic effects.
-All flea-control medications have "active" and "inert" ingredients.
+All flea-control medications have active and inert ingredients.
 The EPA registers the active ingredients, like imidacloprid, after rigorous testing.
-The same comprehensive testing is not mandated for inert ingredients, and flea-control product makers are not required to list those ingredients individually on labels, even though many are toxic.
+The same comprehensive testing is not mandated for inert ingredients, and flea-control product makers are not required to list those ingredients individually on labels even though many are toxic.
 Undisclosed ingredients could have unknown risks.